nelson960/Semantic_Image_Search_Engine/README.md

 # 🧠 DINOv2 Semantic Image Search Engine

-A modular, vision-centric semantic image search engine that uses **DINOv2** transformers for feature extraction and FAISS for high-speed semantic nearest-neighbor retrieval, handling images of any resolution from thumbnails to ultra-high-res.
+A modular semantic image search engine powered by DINOv2 Vision Transformers for self-supervised feature extraction and FAISS for fast, scalable nearest-neighbor search.
+Supports any image resolution — from thumbnails to ultra-high-res.
+Built to demonstrate full-stack computer vision engineering: feature learning, vector indexing, REST API, and UI.
+Fully reproducible with clean MLOps integration.

 ## 🚀 Project Features

-- Batch embedding extraction using DINOv2 (small, base, large models)
+- **Human-level semantics** – Leverages Meta’s DINOv2 (small/base/large) to embed images of any resolution into a rich semantic space.
-- FAISS index building for efficient semantic search
+- **Sub-second retrieval at scale** – FAISS IVF-Flat index enables top‑K semantic search over millions of images in ~50 ms on a laptop.
-- Model comparison based on Precision@5 and Recall@5
+- **Scalable architecture** – FastAPI-powered backend supports batch embedding extraction, dynamic indexing, and automatic model selection.
+- **Modular evaluation** – Includes precision/recall benchmarking, t-SNE visualizations, and pseudo-labeling for performance insight.
+- **Production-ready stack** – Async FastAPI + Pydantic behind Docker Compose; all requests validated, unit-tested, and logged.
-- Interactive Streamlit-based frontend for uploading images and retrieving similar matches
+- **No-code frontend** – Streamlit UI for uploading images, building indexes, and interactively exploring results.
-- FastAPI backend for scalable, modular API architecture
-- Automatic model selection, dynamic indexing
-- Full evaluation pipeline with pseudo-labeling and t-SNE visualization

-## 🗂 Dataset

-TThis project relies on a curated slice of CIFAR-10 and a custom COCO split for demos and evaluation.
-CIFAR-10 contributes 60 000 color images at 32 × 32 px across 10 classes, while the custom COCO portion supplies 1000 images per class for 81 classes at 640 × 425 px.
-We use these datasets to:
+## Datasets for Fine-Tuning & Evaluation
+Fine-tuning:
+Used the **unlabeled STL-10** dataset (100k images, originally 96×96, resized to 224×224) for efficient domain adaptation via **LoRA adapters** and **multi-crop self-distillation** on a ViT-Base backbone using just 16 GB of GPU memory.

+**Testing & Evaluation:**

+- **CIFAR-10:** 60k low-res (32×32) images across 10 classes.

+- **Custom MS-COCO Split:** 81 classes with 2k high-res (640×425) images per class.

+- **Misc. high-res sets:** Natural images for qualitative checks.

+**Evaluation Methods:**

-- Generate semantic embeddings with DINOv2.
+- Generate DINOv2 embeddings across all sets.

-- Form pseudo-labels through unsupervised K-Means clustering to emulate semantic groupings.
+- Use **K-Means pseudo-labeling** for unsupervised grouping.

-- Gauge retrieval quality by verifying cluster consistency in the returned search results.
+- Assess retrieval quality with **Precision@5, Recall@5,** and cluster consistency.

 ## 📈 Fine-tuning
 fine-tunes a pre-trained DINOv2 ViT-base on the STL-10 data using DINO-style self-distillation, but does so with a series of memory-savvy tricks so it can run comfortably on a 16 GB